 Citywide Safety Team

-Newton Public Schools has a district safety team responsible for drafting emergency policy and procedures, training staff, and assembling to determine a course of action in times of citywide crisis.
-The team meets monthly and includes representatives from the city, school nursing staff, police department, school department, experienced psychologists, and school and community based mental health professionals.
+The Newton Public Schools has a district safety team responsible for drafting emergency policy and procedures, training staff, and assembling to determine a course of action in times of ciytwide crisis.
+The team meets monthly and includes representatives from the city, school nursing staff, police department, school department, experienced psychologists, and school and community-based mental health professionals.

 School Specific Safety Teams

 Each individual school also has a safety team that includes administrators, teachers, staff and parents from that school.
 The team meets periodically throughout the year to review procedures and plan for emergency response.
 The school safety team also meets as needed to evaluate and respond to challenging community situations, plan next steps and offer support to children, parents, and staff.